ercole-io/ercole-docs/docs/ercole.md

     * `APIService.AuthenticationProvider.Host`, contains the server used to authenticate the users.
     * `APIService.AuthenticationProvider.Port`, contains the port used to connect to the LDAP server. e.g. 389.
     * `APIService.AuthenticationProvider.LDAPBase`, contains the LDAP base of the realm. e.g. `dc=planetexpress,dc=com`.
-    * `APIService.AuthenticationProvider.LDAPUseSSL`, enable/disable SSL for connecting to the server.
     * `APIService.AuthenticationProvider.LDAPBindDN`, contains the account used to authenticate to the LDAP server.
     * `APIService.AuthenticationProvider.LDAPBindPassword`, contains the password account used to authenticate to the LDAP server.
     * `APIService.AuthenticationProvider.LDAPUserFilter`, filter to search username matches, must contain `%s` that will be replaced with the username.